 For the period covered by the scheme March to August 2020, you must have been trading when you applied under SEISS or would have been except for Covid-19

 preventing it.
 For the extension period beginning November 2020 however,

-been adversely impacted by Covid-19 nor do you have to prove the amount of
+For the period March to August 2020, you did not have prove that you had been adversely impacted by Covid-19 nor did you have to prove the amount of

 Covid-19" - see the paragraph below about the extension period.)

-can continue to work, start a new trade or take on other employment
+could continue to work, start a new trade or take on other employment

 see paragraph below about the November 2020 to April 2021 extension period.)

 If you operate your business through a company, SEISS will not apply, but